NickWaldock/Awesome-80s/README.md

 <br />

 ## Acknoledgements
-My thanks and gratitude go to my project mentor Marcel for encouraging me to go beyond my capabilities and providing me with thought-provoking ideas; to the tutors at Code Institute for their assistance with my stumbling blocks
+My thanks and gratitude go to my project mentor Marcel for encouraging me to go beyond my capabilities, providing me with thought-provoking ideas to solve the problems faced by this project.
+Also, to the tutors at Code Institute for their patience and guidance in their assisting me with learning and developing my JavaScript skills.